MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_02_deploy_microsoft_sentinel_content_hub_solution.md

 >**Note**: In the following tasks, to access `Microsoft Sentinel`, select the `workspace` you created in Lab 01.

+### Estimated time to complete this lab: 45 minutes

 ### Task 1 - Deploy a Microsoft Sentinel Content Hub solution

 Deploy a Content Hub solution and configure Data connectors.
 Learn more about [Content Hub solutions](https://learn.microsoft.com/azure/sentinel/sentinel-solutions).